 Researchers must never steal or take objects.
 Researchers must not buy objects or borrow objects without relevant permissions.
 CBRL funds must not be used for the purchase of research objects, books or computing equipment.
-If you have a query about this, please write to your lead contact.

 Researchers may not work with or analyse any materials that were excavated illicitly, or in occupied territories.